k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: undersized buffer for dumplog conducts
 - Fix: unaligned priests were hostile to Draugr
 - Draugr gained intrinsic changes (fire res, ESP)
+- Include a few more races for boulder breaking chances